Where & How to Register & Vote

 To decide where you should vote, consider where you feel more connected and informed about local issues.
+College students spend the majority of their year in the town of their educational institution, and it’s perfectly legal and ethical to vote in your college town.
 You might also consider where it would be easier for you to vote based on the timing of the election as well as the impact of where you vote.

 FAQs About Registration and Voting in all 50 States